Why Does My Cat Stare at Me? What Is Behind the Stare?

 This may be the creepiest time for your cat to stare as there’s nothing like waking up to two large eyes glowing in the darkness.
 Why would your cat choose this time to communicate something to you?
 It could be because cats are naturally nocturnal animals.
 While most of our domestic feline friends have transitioned to sleeping at night, they still retain that nocturnal instinct.
 A cat’s vision is very sharp in the dark so they may be, again, watching you out of entertainment or simply surveying your sleeping noises in the dark.
 They may also be trying to spend some time with you, even though you may not be aware of it.

 Cat staring may become an issue if it is followed by aggression as well.
 Always note your cat’s body language when they stare to determine if an attack is imminent.
-Try to deescalate the situation before another critter or your toes are in danger!
+Try to deescalate the situation before another critter or your toes get attacked!

 Petozy is a brand dedicated to pet and pet owner happiness.
 The about cats section contains silly articles about cat memes to more serious articles about cat play behavior.
 Search our articles to see if we can help you with your cat related questions.
 Or sign-up for our newsletter if you want to get updates when new articles or products are released.